Fish Tank Tutor

 Stage 1 - Grow Those Bacteria!

 To kick off the bacteria maturation process, you’ll want to add an aquarium cycle starter like Bio-Spira, Stability, or Septo-Bac to your tank after you add your first round of water.
 The point of this step is purely to grow bacteria.
 Bacteria is necessary to change the ammonia produced from fish waste into nitrite, and finally into nitrate.
 This fancy process is called bio-filtration.
 Ammonia and nitrites can both be very harmful to your fish.
 Nitrates can be harmful at very high levels but are comparatively harmless.
-Ok, that’s it for the hard chemistry, sorry.
+OK, that’s it for the hard chemistry, sorry.
 You will want to let your bacteria mature and hold off adding fish for the first 2 weeks.

 Stage 2 - Keep Those Ammonia and Nitrite Levels in Check.